Posted on 23 Mar 2017

 Imagine the benefits driven by a structured approach to developing talent, through cross-functional team assignments, secondments and job rotations.
 Yet, only 47% of organisations have established practices to support such opportunities.1 On-going feedback and everyday performance management are also important.
 Identifying high-potential talent and utilising on-going feedback and coaching to develop all employees improves workforce productivity and accelerates readiness to move roles.
 It also drives engagement – ongoing feedback and meaningful discussions between managers and employees creates an environment in which employees can do their best every day.2

-Adopting a talent mobility strategy provides your business with a competitive advantage, increases productivity and engagement, and helps you mobilise your most expensive asset, your people, through:
+Adopting a talent mobility strategy provides your business with a competitive advantage, increases productivity and engagement, and helps you mobilize your most expensive asset, your people, through:

 - visibility over your entire talent pool